-Jay Sebring was a friend and love of actress Sharon Tate.
+Jay Sebring was a long-time friend and love of actress Sharon Tate.
 As most people know, they both lost their lives in the same senseless, horrific crime at the hands of members of the demented Manson family.
-The murders happened in Sharon's house in Benedict Canyon, outside of Los Angeles in California, during the summer of 1969.
+The murders happened in Sharon's house in Benedict Canyon, outside of Los Angeles in California during the summer of 1969.
 Jay bravely defended Sharon with his life that August night on Ceilo Drive.
 He was the first to die that terrible night.
 The last thing Jay did on this earth was try to defend Sharon Tate from the attackers.

-Founder of the hairstyling corporation Sebring International, Jay was also an innovative hair stylist of the colorful Hollywood jet set of the 1960's.
+Founder of the hair styling corporation Sebring International, Jay was also an innovative hair stylist of the colorful Hollywood jet set of the 1960's.
 A creative entrepreneur, his corporation was extremely successful.
 No one else was like Jay.
-His salon was hip and modern.
+His unique salon was hip and modern.
 Before Jay, there were only barber shops.
 To this very day, his company's products are still being sold and they are available online.
 He was a true visionary.

-Sebring was fond of the ankh sign and had it in his salon and also on bottles of his hair products.
+Interestingly, Sebring was fond of the ankh sign and had the symbol in his salon and also featured on bottles of his hair products.
 The ankh symbol was a popular one in the 1960's.
-Ironically for a man who became so famous for his death, the ankh is a symbol of life.
-His appreciation for the ankh sign makes Jay's needles death even sadder, to think of how aware he was of life itself, to the point of adopting the ankh symbol as something so deeply personal.
+Ironically for a man who became so famous for his death, the ankh is actually symbol of life.
+His appreciation for the ankh sign makes Jay's needless,heinous death a little sadder.
+When you consider how aware he was of life itself - to the point of adopting the ankh symbol as something so deeply personal.
+Ironic and sad.

 Sebring's leading edge hair cutting artistry caught on big with the Hollywood crowd.
 His salon was located on Fairfax Avenue in West Hollywood.
 He met many fascinating Hollywood actors.
 Sebring preferred the title of "hair designer".
 He had many famous stars as clients such as Kirk Douglas,Henry Fonda,Warren Beatty, James Garner, Tony Franciosa,George Peppard,Vic Damone,Steve McQueen Frank Sinatra and Jim Morrison of the The Doors to name just a few.
 It was thanks to Jay that Bruce Lee was introduced to Bill Dozier, who cast him in "The Green Hornet" TV series.
 Jay also made appearances on TV talk shows, which would be fascinating to be able to view today.

 In 1968 Jay met Wojciech Frykowski and coffee heiress Abigail Folger through Roman Polanski and his wife,Sharon Tate.
 Abigail and Voytek were in a relationship.
 "Voytek" Frykowski was a close pal of Roman's.
 In what would be a twist of fate, Wojciech and Abigail, known as "Gibby" to her friends,had decided to move to Los Angeles.
 They had been living in New York.
 Frykowski was a friend of Roman's prior to his meeting Sharon.